 Similarly to Upwork, there’s a commission fee placed on each project — 10 percent or $5.00, whichever is greater.

 PeoplePerHour allows web designers and developers to post jobs that they’d like to do — and dictate how much per hour they’d charge to do it.
 Alternatively, projects can also be posted at a fixed rate — allowing freelancers to dictate exactly how many hours a project requires ahead of time.

 This job board website differentiates itself from others as it allows freelancers to attract clients based on their expertise — instead of freelancers bidding on client projects.
 Though this can happen too, potential clients are invited to post their projects and allow freelancing experts to bid on them.

 Like Freelancer, PeoplePerHour is free for freelancers to create a profile and post jobs.
-However, the following commission fees apply: 15 percent fee for the first $280 billed in a month, and 3.5 percent fee on all other work billed.
+However, commission fees apply depending on the cost of the work.

 Find new clients and develop your web design and development skills with Guru — which houses over 1 million active job postings for web, software, and IT services.

 This website allows potential clients to search through Guru’s database of freelancers and businesses, sorting them by speciality.
 Alternatively, potential clients can post jobs and have freelancers and agencies bid on their project.